MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 ### Typical solution methods

-There are mainly two branch of solution methods for COP: exact methods and approximation methods.
-The exact algorithms is aiming to find the theoretical optimal solution.
-Consider the NP-Hardness of COP, finding a optimal solution, especially large-scale COP, might become too complex to solve.
-Therefore, the complexity (time, space) is the major consern of exact algorithms.
-On the other hand, in most case, instead of finding strict optimal, the decision maker are more willing to get a good enough solution with relatively limited computation power.In this case, both the solution quality and algorithm complexity are key critieria of the algorithm.
+There are mainly two branches of solution methods for COP: exact methods and approximation methods.
+The exact algorithm is aiming to find the theoretical optimal solution.
+Consider the NP-Hardness of COP, finding an optimal solution, especially large-scale COP, might become too complex to solve.
+Therefore, the complexity (time, space) is the major concern of exact algorithms.
+On the other hand, in most case, instead of finding strict optimal, the decision maker are more willing to get a good enough solution with relatively limited computation power.
+In this case, both the solution quality and algorithm complexity are key criteria of the algorithm.

 #### Exact algorithms